Can I Start A Sentence With Also

 Q: Is it grammatically incorrect to start a sentence with "also"?

 A: No, it is not inherently grammatically incorrect.
-However, it's a stylistic choice that should be made carefully to ensure clarity and logical flow.
+On the flip side, it's a stylistic choice that should be made carefully to ensure clarity and logical flow.

 Q: Can starting a sentence with "also" weaken my writing?